nicholas-leonard/dp/README.md

    nHidden = 100, --number of hidden units learningRate = 0.1, --training learning rate
-   momentum = 0.9, --momentum factor to use for training maxOutNorm = 1, --maximum norm allowed for outgoing weights batchSize = 128, --number of examples per mini-batch maxTries = 100, --maximum number of epochs without reduction in validation error. maxEpoch = 1000 --maximum number of epochs of training
+   momentum = 0.9, --momentum factor to use for training maxOutNorm = 1, --maximum norm allowed for output neuron weights batchSize = 128, --number of examples per mini-batch maxTries = 100, --maximum number of epochs without reduction in validation error. maxEpoch = 1000 --maximum number of epochs of training